lineick/nonstop-vimium-c/README.md

 Never interrupt your Vimium C workflow again!
 This Firefox extension ensures that Vimium C works flawlessly within the **PDF viewer**.

+It also let's you set a different new tab page to ensure that vimium C also works on new tabs, but it is not recommended as due to firefox the user needs to escape the address bar manually each time.
+If you need to activate it you can set a url for new tabs in the settings.

 Vibecoded with Claude.

 Known bugs: Vertical selection (`j`/`k`) in visual mode does not work correctly — see [BUGS.md](BUGS.md) for details.